MØNA1300 - History of Literature in The Middle East

 The student is responsible for making sure that the course content does not overlap with other courses the student has already received credit for.

 The course is based on a total of 14 two-hour sessions, 1 combined double lecture/seminar per week.
-A detailed education plan will be posted on the web page before start of term.
+A detailed teaching plan will be posted on the web page before start of term.
 Here it will also be stated when the students will present their oral presentations.

 Before students can do their mandatory activity, they must read the syllabus texts and get prepared for the seminars (this consists in a thorough reading of the text(s) on the agenda).